To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-• This coupon allows 50% off admission for 4 people to the New England Aquarium.
+— This coupon allows 50% off admission for 4 people to the New England Aquarium.
 Children under 3 are free.

-• Redeem this coupon in the General Admission line at the Aquarium’s ticket booth for discounted admission for up to four people.
+— This is not a ticket.
+Redeem this coupon in the General Admission line at the Aquarium’s ticket booth for admission

-• Please visit neaq.org/coupons for details.
+— Please visit neaq.org/coupons for details.

-• Review the Aquarium’s website at www.neaq.org/safety ahead of your visit to ensure a safe and accessible experience.
+— Review the Aquarium’s website atwww.neaq.org/safety ahead of your visit to ensure a safe and accessible experience.

-• Valid only for Aquarium admission.
+— Valid only for Aquarium admission.

-• This coupon does not provide any other discounts and cannot be applied to combo tickets.
+— This coupon does not provide any other discounts and cannot be applied to combo tickets.

-Please reserve only for the date you intend to visit the museum, as this is a digital discount pass and will be delivered electronically.
+— Please reserve only for the date you intend to visit the museum, as this is a digital discount pass and will be delivered electronically.
 We only have one pass available each day and strive to offer as many patrons as possible the opportunity to use it.

 New Hampshire Historical Society